microsoft/CausalGrid/README.md

 # Project
 Tools for finding heterogeneous treatment effects (and means) based on partitioning the covariate/feature space via full cross-cuts and solved via greedy search.
-A typical usage would be analyzing and experiment to find the high-level subgroups (a coarse partition that is useful to humans) that differ in their estimated treatment effects.
+A typical usage would be analyzing an experiment to find the high-level subgroups (a coarse partition that is useful to humans) that differ in their estimated treatment effects.

 This package is inspired by, and uses ideas from, [Causal Tree](https://github.com/susanathey/causalTree) but aims to have the partition be more interpretable and have better accuracy.
 It is slower, though for high-level partitions this is usually not an issue.